Financial Aid Consumer Information

 - Graduate Students

-United States Department of Education releases sequestration update regarding Federal Direct Loan Fees on October 1, 2013.
-The loan fee for Direct Subsidized Loans and Direct Unsubsidized Loans is increased from 1.051 percent to 1.072 percent and the loan fee for Direct PLUS Loans is increased from 4.204 percent to 4.288 percent.
-According to the US Department of Education, Direct Subsidized Loans, Unsubsidized Loans and Direct PLUS Loans (for both parent and graduate student borrowers) the increased loan fee percentages required by the sequester must be applied to any loan disbursement for which the first disbursement of the loan will be made on or after December 1, 2013.
+Effective October 1, 2014, the loan fee for Direct Subsidized Loans and Direct Unsubsidized Loans has increased from 1.072 percent to 1.073 percent and the loan fee for Direct PLUS Loans is increased from 4.288 percent to 4.292 percent.
+According to the US Department of Education, Direct Subsidized Loans, Unsubsidized Loans and Direct PLUS Loans (for both parent and graduate student borrowers) the increased loan fee percentages required by the sequester must be applied to any loan disbursement for which the first disbursement of the loan will be made on or after October 1, 2014.
 The date of the first disbursement is the determining factor of the loan fee amount, not the loan period.